iangrubb/portfolio/src/posts/css-position/index.md

 slug: "/blog/a-practical-guide-to-css-position"
 date: "2020-08-24"
 title: "A Practical Guide to CSS Position"
-abstract: "Developing an effective layout is one of the biggest CSS challenges.
-The position property is often essential to meeting this challenge.
-I'll show you how to use positioning effectively and provide examples of when you might use it in practice."
+abstract: "Improve your CSS layout skills by mastering the position property!
+I'll explain the basics and show how you might use positioning in practice.

+"
 hero: ./hero.jpg
 heroAuthor: "Halacious"
 heroSource: "https://unsplash.com/@halacious"